 The AP* Institutes are designed to prepare secondary school teachers to teach college-level AP* courses, and to prepare their students for the AP* Exam.
 The primary focus of the Institutes is pedagogy; a secondary focus is the use of content in pedagogically effective ways.
 Each participant who has not previously earned graduate credit for the course corresponding to the chosen Institute session will earn three hours of graduate credit, graded (A-F), in accordance with the Institute’s syllabus.
 The Institutes enable participants to understand and teach the AP* curriculum, to design, discuss and implement AP* pedagogical strategies, to develop resources and materials for use in AP* courses, and to develop an AP* course syllabus.

-The 2014 Summer Institutes will be announced soon.
-It will be offered on the campus of the Hazelwood School District in Hazelwood, MO (north side of St. Louis), July 14-18, 2014.
+The 2015 Summer Institutes offerings have been finalized.
+The Institutes will be offered on the campus of the Hazelwood West High School in Hazelwood, MO (north side of St. Louis), July 13-17, 2015.
 All institutes are led by College Board* Endorsed Consultants.

 If you have any questions about these institutes or about AP* funding for students and teachers, please contact us at (573) 986-6179 or by e-mail at firstname.lastname@example.org.